IgorRodriguesPaiva/CourseraCourse-DataScience/README.md

 # CourseraCourse-DataScience
-Projects from my Data Science Formation, Course R-Programming on Coursera.
+Projects from my Data Science Formation on Coursera.